bailey572/devops/02_cmWithAnsibleTerraform/docker/Notes.md

 ### Ansible command line

 Generally when using ansible to configure systems, you want to capture those activities in a playbook that can be captured in a repository but there are times when simple command line, ad hoc, interactions are desired.
-The following are collection are just a sample to exercise our systems.
+The following is a sample of ansible command line actions to exercise our systems.
 Please review [Introduction to ad hoc commands](https://docs.ansible.com/ansible/latest/user_guide/intro_adhoc.html) for more information.

 To verify our managed inventory, use the built in inventory command.